Sustainability Focus Area

 The CSU Lagoon was redesigned to reduce evaporation and improve stormwater quality while creating a more accessible and engaging campus space.

-- Improved water quality through natural filtration
+• Improves water quality through natural filtration.

-- Accessible walking paths and gathering areas
+• Provides accessible walking paths and gathering areas.

-- Supports campus wellness and sustainability goals
+• Supports campus wellness and sustainability goals.

 Landscape Focus Areas

-Campus Arboretum & Tree Campus Higher Education
+Campus Arboretum & Trees

 Facilities Management is responsible for approximately 9,000 trees distributed across three campuses.
 Trees provide shade and cooling, enhance campus beauty, help protect against wind, and improve air quality.